Comparing proportions among groups

 4 Young Finch 9

-and this wide
+and this is wide

 library(reshape2)